 Hey, Boston, you pretty thing, you!

-I can’t wait for my next overseas adventure, but in the meantime, I’m happy to explore New England during the rest of 2016!
+I can’t wait for my next overseas adventure, but in the meantime, I’m happy to wait out the rest of 2016 in New England!

-If you have any recs for my 2017 travels, drop them in them comments.
+If you have any recs for my 2017 travels, drop them in the comments.

 A million thank yous to Air Canada for collaborating with me on this trip to Hong Kong!
 Check out the Air Canada website if you want to learn more about flying Premium Economy.
 Or if you’re sold, here’s the link to book now.
 All opinions and images are my own.